BabylonJS/Documentation/content/guidedLearning/usingVite.md

 ![Picture of a file](/img/how_to/using-vite/09.png)

 This code for **app.ts** is a test scene of a sphere from [another Babylon.js tutorial](https://doc.babylonjs.com/guidedLearning/createAGame/gettingSetUp).
+You do not need to follow this exact `class App { constructor() { ... } }` structure for your own apps to work properly.
 Notice how the `import` statements at the top allow the rest of the code to function:

 ```typescript
 import "@babylonjs/core/Debug/debugLayer";